MadhuraSudke/Machine-Learning-Algorithms-/README.md

 # Machine learning algorithms

-# aim is to have understation of algorithm and how thay works
+# aim is to have understation of algorithm and how they works